Investing for retirement

 Market shifts also can take hold fast, meaning anyone trying to time its ups and down must be prepared to turn on a dime once a bear market has bottomed out - a tall order, psychologically, when you've been watching prices fall for an extended period of time - and are probably feeling pretty bearish yourself.
 Since World War II, the S&P 500 has needed only 14 months to recover from what investment strategist Sam Stovall has called "garden variety" bear markets-declines of 20% to 39.9%.2

-Given the historical record and what we know about behavioral finance, here are seven steps for coping with a declining or volatile market:
+Given the historical record and what we know about behavioral finance, here are six steps for coping with a declining or volatile market:

 1. Stay calm.
 Don't fall into the trap of selling low and buying high.
 Right now, any losses in your investment portfolio are only paper losses.
 They only become realized losses if you actually sell your holdings now - when prices are demonstrably low.
 In short, steer clear of the "buy high, sell low" wasteland - particularly if you still believe that all of your investments are solid choices for your portfolio and continue to fit your long-term strategy.